Introduction

 3. Germany

-Berlin, Munich, and Frankfurt are among the key business centers in Germany, offering a mix of innovation, cultural richness, and economic stability.
+Berlin, Munich, and Frankfurt are among the key business centres in Germany, offering a mix of innovation, cultural richness, and economic stability.
 The German government actively supports startups through grants, incentives, and access to funding, making it an attractive destination for entrepreneurs seeking stability and growth.

-4. Denmark
+4. Spain

 5. United Kingdom